-- 1. On the main toolbar, click Account. - 2.
-Click Contacts. - 3.
-In the Contacts section, click Add. - 4.
+- 1. In the cloud portal, on the main toolbar, click Account, then select Contacts. - 2.
+Under the Contacts list, click Add. - 3.
 Enter identifying information for the new contact in the First name and Surname fields.
-For example, "Traffic" and "Logging." - 5.
-Click Submit. - 6.
-In the User Name field, click here to add a user name. - 7.
+For example, "Traffic" and "Logging." - 4.
+Click Submit. - 5.
+Click the link provided to supply a User name for the account. - 6.
 Enter a password for the contact.
-It must conform to the password policy on the main Contacts page. - 8.
+It must conform to the password policy on the main Contacts page. - 7.
 Enter a password expiration date for the contact.
 To avoid having to regularly update it, this should be different than the regular account settings; it should span a longer period.
-The maximum period is 365 days. - 9.
-Under Account Permissions, check the Full Traffic Logging box, and any other permissions you want to give this "user".
+The maximum period is 365 days. - 8.
+Under Account Permissions, check the Log Export box, and any other permissions you want to give this user.
 You can act as an administrator from this logon.